 Soon-to-be homeowners may see both title and homeowners insurance on the lending documentation and wonder what the difference is between the two.
+While both types of insurance can provide vital coverage for homeowners, they differ vastly in their purpose and protection.

 What Is Homeowners Insurance?

-• Damage that may occur in the home, garage, or other buildings on the property.
+• Damage that may occur in the home, garage, or other buildings on the property

-• Damaged, lost, or stolen personal property, such as furniture.
+• Damaged, lost, or stolen personal property, such as furniture

-• Temporary housing expenses if the homeowner must live elsewhere during home repairs.
+• Temporary housing expenses if the homeowner must live elsewhere during home repairs

-• Physical injury or property damage to others caused by the homeowner’s negligence.
+• Physical injury or property damage to others caused by the homeowner’s negligence

-• An accident that happens at home, or away from home, for which the homeowner is responsible.
+• An accident that happens at home, or away from home, for which the homeowner is responsible

 Buying Homeowners Insurance

 While someone can legally own a home without taking out homeowners insurance, the mortgage loan holder may require the homeowner to purchase an insurance policy.
 Typically, lenders do require this as a condition of the home loan.
-When shopping for homeowners insurance, there are a few things that can be worth keeping in mind.

-To begin, it’s important to understand that homeowners need to insure the home, but not the land underneath it.
-Some natural disasters—tornadoes and lightning, for example—are covered by typical homeowners policies.
+It’s important to understand that homeowners need to insure the home but not the land underneath it.
+Some natural disasters — tornadoes and lightning, for example — are covered by typical homeowners policies.
 Floods and earthquakes, however, are not.
+If you live in an area where floods or earthquakes are common, you may want to consider purchasing extra insurance to cover damages from potential disasters.

 Special coverage may also be worthwhile for those who own valuable art, jewelry, computers, or antiques.

-Before making a final decision, it can be worthwhile to contact multiple companies and request quotes in writing to compare their offerings.
-That process can give a good idea of who is offering the best coverage for the most affordable price.
+When it comes time to shop for and buy homeowners insurance, start by asking trusted friends, family, or financial advisors for their recommendations.
+Do some online research, too.
+Before you make a final decision, contact multiple companies and request quotes in writing to compare their offerings.
+That process can give you a good idea of who is offering the best coverage for the most affordable price.

 What Is Title Insurance?